 - Pay it forward.
 Know that your time will come when you need to support others going on maternity leave 🙂

-Anyway, I wanted to share a different perspective of how our work community supports working mothers we go off to have babies!
+Through this post, I want to share a different perspective of how our work community supports working mothers when we go off to have babies!

 Share this and tag a friend you believe supported you doing maternity!